-July 30, 1979: Apple engineers begin work on the Lisa computer, the company’s first to come with a graphical user interface and mouse.
+July 30, 1979: Apple engineers begin work on the Lisa computer, the company’s first machine to come with a graphical user interface and mouse.

 Incorporating technology Steve Jobs saw at Xerox PARC, the Lisa looks like a surefire hit for Apple.
 Things don’t turn out exactly like that, however.

 Lisa project: Apple’s first attempt at a business computer

 The roots of the Lisa project go back slightly further than Jobs’ visit to Xerox PARC, which took place in 1979.
 Apple originally planned to develop a business computer as a more serious alternative to the Apple II.

 In July 1979, Apple installed Ken Rothmuller as project manager for the Lisa.
 At the time, the company hoped to release the finished computer in March 1981.

 The original Lisa plans, however, looked nothing like the computer Cupertino wound up shipping.

 Apple originally imagined a more traditional user interface.
 This changed when Jobs saw the in-development graphical user interface at Xerox’s research lab in Silicon Valley.
 (Jobs got his peek behind the curtain in exchange for allowing Xerox to invest $1 million ahead of Apple’s IPO.)